 Welcome!
 I am pleased to meet you.
-Feel free to call me Paul or Mr. White, either one is perfectly acceptable.
-I am a licensed marriage and family therapist (LMFT) based in Sant Monica, California.
-Throughout my five years as a mental health professional, I have worked in a variety of positions with all levels of mental health disorders.
+Feel free to call me Paul or Dr. White, either one is perfectly acceptable.
+I am a licensed marriage and family therapist (LMFT) based in Maryland and licensed in California.
+Throughout my six years as a mental health professional, I have worked in a variety of positions with all levels of mental health disorders.
 Some of the work was volunteer and others were paid position; however, I have never felt like I worked a day of them.
 I have truly found my calling and I am wholly grateful when I wake up each knowing that I get to do this for a living.

 Here is a summarization of what you will find below:

 Military (4 years)

 Group home for boys with psychiatric disorders (3 years)

 Doctor of Mind-Body Medicine/Integrative Mental Health

 If you would like to dive a little deeper, you are very welcome to continue reading!

 Firstly, I would like to make two honorable mentions…After months of specialized training, I spent two years in high school as a volunteer for a teen suicide prevention hotline; this is where I got my first taste of mental health and it set the stage for what laid ahead.
 I went on hiatus for about five years from mental health as school ended and my career in the military began.
 Afterward, I worked in a group home for boys with psychiatric disorders and those three years were some of the most challenging yet rewarding of my life.